-Australia will provide an estimated $519.5 million in bilateral funding to Papua New Guinea in 2018-19, compared to $472.9 million in 2017-18.
-Total Australian Official Development Assistance (ODA) to Papua New Guinea in 2018-19 will be increased from $546.3 million in 2017-18 to $572.2 million in 2018-19.
+Australia will provide an estimated $491.1 million in bilateral funding to Papua New Guinea in 2020-21.
+Total Australian Official Development Assistance (ODA) to Papua New Guinea in 2020-21 will be an estimated $596.0 million.
 Australian ODA will help to meet development objectives in Papua New Guinea, including through investments in economic growth, education, health, law and justice, infrastructure, gender and subnational priorities.
-The 2018-19 Australia Development Cooperation Factsheet provides more information on Australia’s 2018-19 Budget and priorities for Papua New Guinea.

 The Australian Department of Foreign Affairs and Trade website has further information about Australia’s development assistance to Papua New Guinea.